andrew/ultimate-awesome/README.md

 - [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
 - [practice-docker-programming-projects](https://github.com/labex-labs/practice-docker-programming-projects) - Practice Docker Programming Projects | This repo collects 2 of programming projects for Docker.
 Docker is revolutionizing application deployment and scaling.
 This Skill Tree presents a systematic approach to learning containerization with Docker.
 Perfect for DevOps beginners, it provides a clear .
 - [practice-javascript-programming-courses](https://github.com/labex-labs/practice-javascript-programming-courses) - JavaScript Programming Courses | This repo collects 1 of programming courses for JavaScript.
 JavaScript is the programming language of the web.
 This Skill Tree presents a systematic approach to learning JavaScript.
 Designed for web development beginners, it provides a clear roadmap to understand .
-- [practice-linux-programming-courses](https://github.com/labex-labs/practice-linux-programming-courses) - Linux Programming Courses | This repo collects 8 of programming courses for Linux.
-Linux is a powerful, open-source operating system.
-This Skill Tree offers a comprehensive learning path for mastering Linux administration.
-Perfect for IT beginners, it provides a clear roadmap to understand comman.
-- [practice-linux-programming-projects](https://github.com/labex-labs/practice-linux-programming-projects) - Practice Linux Programming Projects | This repo collects 29 of programming projects for Linux.
-Linux is a powerful, open-source operating system.
-This Skill Tree offers a comprehensive learning path for mastering Linux administration.
-Perfect for IT beginners, it provides a clear roadmap to under.
-- [practice-python-programming-projects](https://github.com/labex-labs/practice-python-programming-projects) - Practice Python Programming Projects | This repo collects 92 of programming projects for Python.
-Python is a versatile, high-level programming language.
-This Skill Tree presents a systematic approach to learning Python.
-Ideal for programming beginners, it provides a structured roadmap to understa.
-- [web-development-free-tutorials](https://github.com/labex-labs/web-development-free-tutorials) - Practice Web Development Free Tutorials | This repo collects 258 of free tutorials for Web Development.
-Web Development is a dynamic and essential field in the digital age.
-This Skill Tree offers a systematic approach to learning front-end and back-end technologies.
-Designed for beginners, it pro.
 - [awesome-api](https://github.com/lancejpollard/awesome-api) - Curated List of APIs, because most of the API lists out there are junk.
 - [architect-awesome](https://github.com/larkinljx/architect-awesome) - 后端架构师技术清单.
 - [awesome-userland](https://github.com/lassik/awesome-userland) - Awesome userland tools.